The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 Our Reporting and Red Tape Reduction team administers our reporting framework and works with other government agencies to reduce red tape for charities.

-The team administers reporting obligations set out in ACNC legislation, manages the Charity Passport, and oversees the design of the Annual Information Statement and works to ensure the integrity of the data it collects from charities.
-The Reporting and Red Tape Reduction team also undertakes analysis of ACNC data, including the analysis for the annual Australian Charities Report.
+The team administers reporting obligations set out in ACNC legislation, manages the Charity Passport, oversees the design of the Annual Information Statement and works to ensure the integrity of the data we collect from charities.
+They also undertake analysis of ACNC data, including the analysis for our annual Australian Charities Report.

-The team works collaboratively across the ACNC to increase efficiency and innovation in human resources, governance and finances.
+The team works across the ACNC and with key stakeholders to create a positive employee experience and to increase efficiency and innovation in human resources, governance processes and finances.